 Graphene can also be used to spread heat due to its high electrical conductivity.
-This can be especially useful in the microelectronics area, for strain sensors, for supercapacitors and batteries that can recharge quickly, solar cells, and LEDs to name a few.
+This is especially useful in the microelectronics area, for strain sensors, supercapacitors, batteries that can recharge quickly, solar cells, and LEDs to name a few.
 It also makes it ideal for high-speed quantum physics experiments.

 Due to its impermeability is can be used to filter water to get clean drinking water and graphene-based paint can prevent corrosion.

 Use a SuperK supercontinuum laser to characterize graphene.

 Get access to these techniques with our white light laser: